MicrosoftDocs/sdk-api/sdk-api-src/content/adhoc/index.md

 ## -description

-This header is used by nwifi.
+This header is used by Native Wifi.
 For more information, see:

 - [Native Wifi](../_nwifi/index.md)